chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/detect-log4shell-demo.md

 toc: true
 ---

 > _This documentation is related to Chainguard Enforce.
-You can request access to the product selecting **Chainguard Enforce for Kubernetes** on the [inquiry form](https://www.chainguard.dev/get-demo?utm_source=docs)._
+You can request access to the product by selecting **Chainguard Enforce for Kubernetes** on the [inquiry form](https://www.chainguard.dev/get-demo?utm_source=docs)._

 Apache Log4j is a popular logging framework for Java applications developed and maintained by the Apache Software Foundation.
 In November of 2021, [a vulnerability was discovered in Log4j 2](https://nvd.nist.gov/vuln/detail/CVE-2021-44228) that allowed attackers to intercept data and potentially run malicious code remotely on applications where it's installed.
 The vulnerability became known as "Log4Shell."